About Frank

-Frank Esposito is a trusted advisor to boards of directors, C-suites and in-house legal teams on the full spectrum of public company governance, securities and strategic matters.
-With nearly 20 years of experience spanning both private practice and senior in-house roles, Frank brings a pragmatic, business-focused approach to advising clients on board and committee governance, Securities and Exchange Commission (SEC) and stock exchange compliance, as well as investor engagement, executive compensation, equity plans and complex strategic transactions.
+Frank Esposito advises boards of directors, C-suites and in-house legal teams on the full spectrum of public company governance, securities and strategic matters.
+With nearly 20 years of experience spanning both private practice and senior in-house roles, Frank brings a command-level understanding of how boards govern, how capital markets transactions get done and how companies navigate the regulatory and shareholder dynamics that define modern public company life.

 • Represented a US$1 billion venture-backed private company in a significant corporate reorganization, including multiple venture financing rounds, divestitures and executive leadership transitions and public-company readiness.

-• Represented multiple public companies in connection with takeover defenses in preparation for hostile takeover bids and campaigns for board control, including preparation of poison pills, and implementation of corporate governance and shareholder engagement strategies.
+• Represented multiple public companies in connection with takeover defenses in preparation for hostile takeover bids and campaigns for board control, including preparation of poison pills and implementation of corporate governance and shareholder engagement strategies.

-• Represented Liquidity Services, Inc. in acquisition of all of the assets of Auction Software/Simple Auction Site and its various related affiliates.
+• Represented Liquidity Services, Inc. in its acquisition of all of the assets of Auction Software/Simple Auction Site and its various related affiliates.

 • Advised board of directors and executive leadership team of a newly public NYSE-traded company through a delicate involuntary separation of its founder-CEO, mitigating potential risks and facilitating a smooth transition to a new CEO.